justzh/justzh.github.io/about.md

 First and foremost, a follower of Jesus Christ.

-I am a fourth-year computer science student at The University of Texas at Austin.
+Fourth-year computer science student at The University of Texas at Austin.